-Yellowtops (Flaveria linearis) is a great plant anywhere in Florida, although its natural range is coastal.
+Yellowtops (Flaveria linearis) (pictured, right) is a great plant anywhere in Florida, although its natural range is coastal.
 Cheerful bright-yellow flower heads top this perennial, which grows 30 inches or more and flowers most of late summer.
 Light-green succulent leaves create a fresh look even in dry times.
 It is easy to start from seed and should regenerate in your garden year after year.

 Soft-hair coneflower (Rudbeckia mollis) makes a strong presence with gray-green leaves with soft hairs and a sturdy stem that supports multiple yellow flowers.
 It is very statuesque and makes an impact when grouped together.
 There are at least nine members of this coneflower family in Florida, and they grow in diverse habitats including swamps, pine flatwoods, hammocks and sandhills.

-False petunia (Ruellia caroliniana) will make itself at home in just about any garden situation, where its light blue flowers create a cooling effect.
+Wild petunia (Ruellia caroliniana) (pictured, right) will make itself at home in just about any garden situation, where its light blue flowers create a cooling effect.
 Its exploding seed capsules may spread over a wide area, but it is a good filler plant and grows where other things won’t.
 It is single-stemmed in shade but happier in sun, where it forms a compact 12- to 15-inch plant that blooms continuously this time of year.

-Frogfruit (Phyla nodiflora) continues to amaze me as the busiest plant in the garden since it is always covered with small insects and butterflies that visit its tiny match-head flowers.
+Frogfruit (Phyla nodiflora) continues to amaze me as the busiest plant in the garden since it is always covered with small insects and butterflies that visit its tiny matchhead flowers.
 This plant is a fast mat-like spreader and is a good candidate for naturalizing in a sparse lawn, septic mound or retention ditch.
 I like it best in a hanging basket or trailing out of a large display patio container.
 It may go dormant in drought but revives after rain.
 Frogfruit is a larval host plant for the white peacock butterfly.

 Bluecurls (Trichostema dichotomum), a member of the mint family, is becoming a well-known annual that returns by seed in well-drained sunny gardens.
 It emerges after spring has passed to form a 30-inch-tall well-branched plant.
 Look closely to admire its spotted lower lip petal beneath a blue-lobed corolla with four amazing long-curled stamens.
 It’s a great drought-tolerant plant for the whole state.